freshly applied linseed oil finish soaking into cedar wood grain

 Takes Time To Dry

 One major drawback of linseed oil is that it takes a long time to dry.
 Raw linseed oil can take anywhere from several days to a few weeks to fully dry, which can make it less convenient for projects that require a quick finish.
-Boiled linseed oil, on the other hand, dries much faster, but it has its own set of drawbacks.
+Boiled linseed oil dries much faster, but it has its own set of drawbacks, covered above.

-Another disadvantage of linseed oil is that it lacks UV inhibitors, leaving the finished wood vulnerable to sunlight.
+Linseed oil lacks UV inhibitors, leaving the finished wood vulnerable to sunlight.
 UV rays can cause the wood to fade, discolor, and even crack over time.
-It’s important to keep this in mind when using linseed oil on wood furniture that will be exposed to sunlight.
+Keep this in mind for wood furniture that will be exposed to direct sunlight.

 Can Support Mildew Growth

-Linseed oil can also support the growth of mildew, which can be a problem for wood surfaces that are exposed to moisture.
-This can be especially concerning if the wood is in a humid environment or prone to getting wet.
+Linseed oil can also support the growth of mildew, which can be a problem for wood surfaces exposed to moisture.
+This is especially a concern in humid environments or on surfaces that get wet regularly.

 May Require Frequent Repair